hantsy/maven-archetype-jakartaee9/README.md

 * Apache Maven 3.6

 ## Build
-Flowllow the stpes to build this project.
+Follow the stpes to build this project.

 Checkout the source codes.